flypapertech/avian/README.md

 ## CLI Arguments
 - --name (name of your application, defaults to localhost)
-- --home (directory of your application, defaults to .)
+- --home (directory of your application, defaults to current working directory)
 - --port (port to start express server, defaults to 8080)
 - --mode (mode to run avian in, development or production, defaults to development)
 - --redisPort (port that your Redis server is listening on, defaults to 6379)
 - --redisHost (host where your Redis server is running, defaults to 127.0.0.1)
 - --redisSessionDB (the Redis database number to store session data, defaults to 1)
 - --redisCacheDB (the Redis database number to store general cache data, defaults to 2)
-- --webpack (directory to find webpack config files to override avian default, defaults to .)
+- --webpack (directory to find webpack config files to override avian default, defaults to)

-## Project Folder Structure
+## Application Structure
 ```
 ├── assets (optional, statically served at /assets)
 ├── static (optional, statically served at /static)